alexanderowen/qc/README.md

 # Quack language compiler
 Compiler for the Quack language, which is an imperative, object-oriented language which features inheritance, type inference, static scope, method overriding, dynamic dispatch, and short-circuit evaluation.
+Examples of what a Quack program looks like can be found in the 'QuackFiles' directory.
 ## Build and Execution
 Build the compiler with `make` which generates an executable called `qc`.
 This is the Quack compiler
 Compile your Quack code with `./qc filename`